AMI-system/ami_setup/README.md

 ### Blues notehub

-Log in to the [blues notehub](https://notehub.io) and got to the relevant project.
+Log in to the [blues notehub](https://notehub.io) and go to the relevant project.
 Ask [@JonasBchrt](https://github.com/JonasBchrt) if unsure or you do not have access.

 Below an overview of the notehub interface: